brightmart/bert_language_understanding/README.md

 # bert_language_understanding
 Pre-training of Deep Bidirectional Transformers for Language Understanding

+ Update: The majority part of replicate main ideas of these two papers was done.

 This repository is trying to solve some language understanding problems using technology developed in recent years.

-It is/will be an implement of 'Attention Is All You Need'(Transformer) and
+It is be an implement of 'Attention Is All You Need'(Transformer) and

 'Pre-training of Deep Bidirectional Transformers for Language Understanding'.
 While there is an open source(<a href='https://github.com/tensorflow/tensor2tensor'>tensor2tensor</a>) and official

 implementation of Transformer and BERT official implementation coming soon, but there are/may hard to read, not easy to understand.

-We will not try to replicate original papers, but instead to understand and apply main ideas to solve really problem.
+We will not try to replicate original papers entirely, but instead to understand and apply main ideas to solve really problem.

 The majority part fo work here was done by another repository last year: <a href='https://github.com/brightmart/text_classification'>text classification</a>